Skip to main content

 Date of appointment — The consent must specify the date from which the director's appointment takes effect.
 The company cannot appoint the director retrospectively before the date of consent.

-Acknowledgment of duties — While not strictly required by section 201D, it is best practice to include an acknowledgment that the director is aware of their key statutory duties under the Corporations Act, including the duties of care and diligence (s180), good faith (s181), and the insolvent trading obligation (s588G).
+Acknowledgment of duties — While not strictly required by section 201D, it is established standards to include an acknowledgment that the director is aware of their key statutory duties under the Corporations Act, including the duties of care and diligence (s180), good faith (s181), and the insolvent trading obligation (s588G).

 Disqualification declaration — The director should declare that they are not disqualified from managing a corporation under Part 2D.6 of the Corporations Act.
 This protects the company and helps identify any issue before the appointment takes effect.